TehShrike/joshduff.com/content/2008-11-29-my-accomplishment-for-the-day-a-mysql-quine.md

 title: My accomplishment for the day: a MySQL quine!
 date: 2008-11-29T06:38:00-06:00
-categories: mysql

-Some background: a "[quine](http://en.wikipedia.org/wiki/Quine_%28computing%29)" is a program that outputs it's complete source code when run.
+"[Quine](http://en.wikipedia.org/wiki/Quine_%28computing%29):" a program that outputs it's complete source code when run.

-Some more background: I work at a company where I work with MySQL (a database engine) very often.

 I was lounging around in the MySQL chat room on irc.freenode.net, and someone suggested that I try to write a MySQL quine - a database query that would return the text of the query itself.